Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

 \subsection{The two most common definitions and their companions}

 The first measure of degree of polarization discussed here was proposed by Samson \cite{Samson1973} and later by others \cite{Barakat1977,SetalaPRL2002,SetalaPRE2002}.
-This measure can be written in the two equivalent forms
+This measure can be written in the equivalent forms

 where $\lambda_i=\Lambda_i/\sum_{j=1}^3\Lambda_j$ are the normalized eigenvalues.
 The measure $P_{\rm I}$ is monotonically linked to measures used commonly in quantum physics and linear algebra, such as the purity \cite{Moya2008}, the Schmidt index \cite{Qian2011}, and the trace distance of the polarization matrix to the identity matrix \cite{Luis2005}.
-Note that, according to this measure, a field is fully polarized only if two eigenvalues vanish, and fully unpolarized only if all three eigenvalues are equal.
+According to this measure, a field is fully polarized if and only if two eigenvalues vanish, and fully unpolarized only if all three eigenvalues are equal.

-An alternative measure was proposed \cite{Gil2004,EllisWolfOC2005,EllisOC2005,EllisPRL2005}, based on the interpretation of the degree of polarization as the fraction of the optical power that is fully polarized.
-To understand this measure, it is convenient to write the polarization matrix in terms of its eigenvectors in a fashion similar to that in Eq.~(\ref{polandnotpol}):
+An alternative measure was proposed by Gil \cite{Gil2004} and independently by Ellis and colaborators \cite{EllisWolfOC2005,EllisOC2005,EllisPRL2005}, based on the interpretation of the degree of polarization as the fraction of the optical power that is fully polarized.
+To understand this measure, it is convenient to write the polarization matrix in terms of its three orthonormal eigenvectors in a fashion similar to that in Eq.~(\ref{polandnotpol}):

+where the eigenvectors ${\bf e}_i$ have now three components.
+Notice that in the last step a fraction of each of the first two terms in the first line was transferred to the terms to its right, so that the last term is proportional to the $3\times3$ identity composed as ${\bf e}_1{\bf e}_1^\dagger+{\bf e}_2{\bf e}_2^\dagger+{\bf e}_3{\bf e}_3^\dagger$.
 Like in Eq.~(\ref{polandnotpol}), the first term is fully factorizable and therefore on its own would correspond to a fully polarized field, while the last is proportional to the ($3\times3$) identity and alone would correspond to a fully unpolarized field.
 However there is an extra term, proportional to $\Lambda_2-\Lambda_3$ that is neither fully polarized nor fully unpolarized.
 That is, in general a $3\times3$ polarization matrix cannot be expressed as the sum of two parts that are respectively fully polarized and fully unpolarized.
 The degree of polarization in question is then the ratio of the power of the fully polarized part to the total, namely